We found 5 neurologists near Waterloo, IA.

 Dr. Brian O'Shaughnessy is a medical specialist in neurology (brain & spinal cord disease).
-He is in-network for Medicare insurance.
-Dr. O'Shaughnessy is a graduate of the University of Illinois College of Medicine at Chicago.
+The average patient rating for Dr. O'Shaughnessy is 3.0 stars out of 5.
+Dr. O'Shaughnessy is in-network for Medicare insurance.
+He is a graduate of the University of Illinois College of Medicine at Chicago.

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)